aimerneige/Blog-Old/source/about/index.md

 ## Language

 - I am from China, so I am proficient in Chinese.
-- I wants to share my code to the world, so I also master English.
+- I also master English.
 - I know a little Japness.

 If you speak Chinese with me, I will be happy but English is also possible.